ijleesw/matmul-omp-cuda/README.md

 ## Description

-These codes are written for experimental results in my bachelor thesis, _Investigation and Experiments on Strassen's Algorithm_.
+This code is written for experimental results in my bachelor thesis, _Investigation and Experiments on Strassen's Algorithm_.
 You can see the paper in [here](paper.pdf).

 See `README.md` in each subdirectory for the corresponding implementation.